renderedtext/render_async/README.md

 This can be handy if you want to enable polling for a specific URL.

-Polling may be stopped by sending the `async-stop` event to the container element.
-Polling may be started by sending the `async-start` event to the container element.

-> NOTE: By passing interval to `render_async`, initial container element
+> :warning: By passing interval to `render_async`, initial container element
 > will remain in HTML tree, it will not be replaced with request response.
 > You can handle how that container element is rendered and its style by
 > [passing in an HTML element name](#passing-in-an-html-element-name) and